simbiose/Encryption/README.md

                 .build();
 ```

-More examples see Examples folder, there is an Android and a Java project, or see the tests.
+See more on Examples folder, there is an Android, a Java and a Kotlin project.

 #FAQ#